 Is the Travel Ban Certain to Become Law?

 No. As explained by The Wall Street Journal, administration officials are still debating the merits of the plan.
 A final decision about what countries will be included and how strict each travel/immigration ban will be made by President Trump.
 From there, the proposal is subject to a review period and may face legal challenges.

 In 2017, the Trump Administration had to rewrite its initial travel ban three times before finally receiving approval from the conservative majority on the Supreme Court.
 The ACLU, which filed lawsuits against all three versions of the initial travel ban, has not yet commented on this matter.
 Our legal team will keep a very close watch on this developing story.

 Call Our Los Angeles, CA Immigration Lawyer for Immediate Help

 At the Goldstein Immigration Lawyers, our legal practice is dedicated to protecting immigrant rights.
 We believe that every client deserves attentive, personalized legal advocacy from an experienced professional.
-To schedule a completely confidential review of your immigration case, please call our Los Angeles law office at (213) 262-2000.
+To schedule a completely confidential review of your immigration case, please call our Los Angeles law office.
 We represent clients throughout Southern California.